lbjlaq/Antigravity-Manager/docs/zai/notes.md

 - Installed as a local stdio MCP server via an MCP-compatible client.

 Implication:
 - This is a local process that clients spawn.
-Antigravity can’t “automatically” provide it unless we implement a wrapper or manage a local child-process and expose it as a local MCP endpoint.
-- Recommended for phase 1: provide UI guidance (“setup helper”) instead of embedding the server.
+Instead of requiring an extra runtime, the proxy now exposes a built-in Vision MCP endpoint (see `docs/zai/vision-mcp.md`), while still keeping compatibility with upstream behavior.

 ### 3.2 Web Search MCP server (remote)
 Endpoints: